 Basic requirements for a Demolition notice

 Anyone intending to undertake the demolition of a building (that does not fall into any of the categories above) must complete an application form and submit the same to the Department’s building control authority under Section 26 of the Building Control Act 1991.
 Please note that all applications for proposed demolition across the Island are processed by the Department.
 Also, that an application form must be submitted at least 6 weeks before the demolition is scheduled to be carried out.
-Applications should be accompanied by a location plan with the site in question outlined in red.
+Applications should be accompanied by the £85 administration fee (introduced 1 December 2017) and a location plan, with the site in question outlined in red.
 These plans can be purchased via the mapping page.

 See downloadable documents for application forms and a guide to demolitions which explains all the relevant background and procedures.